 What makes Colorado Natural Gas unique as a utility is that we bring natural gas to underserved or unserved areas of the state where other utilities usually won’t go.
 These areas tend to be more rural and less populated, and the rural geography can make it costlier to deliver gas, particularly compared to utilities like Xcel Energy that serve far more customers and tend to have service territories in more urban areas.
 For this reason, our rates tend to be a bit higher.

-Beyond the rate adjustment, one thing we are seeking in this rate case to help our customers and their budgeting is to have the ability to adjust rates based on weather, through a process called “weather normalization.”
+Weather Normalization Adjustment (WNA) is a practice used by utilities across the country.
+The WNA reduces the effect of abnormally cold weather on customer bills and reduces the impact of revenue loss to Colorado Natural Gas during unusually warm weather.
 What this means for you is that when temperatures are colder than normal and you use more gas to heat your home, the rate you pay goes down.
 In return, when it is warmer than normal and your usage is lower, the rate will increase.
 As a result, your bills will be more consistent regardless of whether it is warm or cold.
-You’ll still enjoy the same consistent, clean benefits of natural gas in your home, and won’t need to do anything new.
-We think this will be good for our customers, and their budgets going forward.
-This practice is used by utilities across the country.
+It applies to bills mailed between November 1 and April 30.

 At Colorado Natural Gas, we work hard to keep our rates low while continuing to invest in our infrastructure and building natural gas service to new communities.
 The revenue from our rates goes toward: